cloudmesh-community/sp20-516-233/chapter/hyperv.md

 ### Windows 10 Home

-Installation of Multipass on Windows 10 Home requires Virtualbox.
-Although possible, this way has multiple steps compared to the installation on Windows 10 Pro or EDU.
+Hyper-V is not supported for Windows 10 Home.
+In order to install Multipass, either Virtualbox needs to be installed or the operating system needs to be upgraded to Windows 10 Pro or EDU.
 The following two subsections show how to prepare the installation for Virtualbox on Windows Home or how to upgrade to Windows 10 Pro or EDU.

-#### Virtualbox Installation
+#### Disable Hyper-V Before Virtualbox Installation

 Before installing Virtualbox, make sure that Hyper-V has been disabled.
 The previous section includes commands to disable Hyper-V. Once Hyper-V is disabled,